daniel5151/blog/content/post/automating-ac-nyc.md

 Now, I'm no expert when it comes to wiring diagrams, but by following the wiring, it certainly seems like this entire circuit is operating at _line voltage_, with nary a low-voltage digital signal I can hook into in sight.

+## ⏺️ Smart Relays?

 Ok, maybe I can just splice in a [smart relay](https://www.amazon.com/smart-relay/s?k=smart+relay) somewhere?
 I'm no electrician, but it's probably not _that_ hard, right?

 Well, maybe?

 But honestly, I didn't think this was gonna be a viable route for me.

-Setting aside the fact that working with line voltage and HVAC equipment is a bit "spooky" for someone with zero electrical wiring experience, the bigger issue was that all the juicy wires I'd be interested in intercepting are stuffed _deep_ inside the AC unit.
+Setting aside the fact that working with line voltage and HVAC equipment is a bit "spooky" for someone with zero electrical wiring experience (and that my landlord probably wouldn't be _thrilled_ with me messing about with these sorts of things), the bigger issue was that all the juicy wires I'd be interested in intercepting are stuffed _deep_ inside the AC unit.

 As far as I could tell, the only way to access those wires would be to yank the whole unit out of the wall... something that I wasn't particularly interested in doing.
 [This thread](https://www.doityourself.com/forum/air-conditioning-cooling-systems/577337-older-ice-cap-ptac-add-thermostat.html) from ~2017 reinforced my impressions that this would be far more trouble than its worth.

+So... what now?

+## 🔌 Smart Plugs?

-Ok, another idea: what if I just cut power to the unit using a [smart plug](https://www.amazon.com/s?k=smart+plug&crid=2WEKKKT1D6E9M&sprefix=smart+pl%2Caps%2C142&ref=nb_sb_noss_2)?
+Ok, here's an idea: what if I just cut power to the unit using a [smart plug](https://www.amazon.com/s?k=smart+plug&crid=2WEKKKT1D6E9M&sprefix=smart+pl%2Caps%2C142&ref=nb_sb_noss_2)?

+> Note: The internet was quick to warn me that toggling power to a running AC unit could potentially cause damage to the unit, especially if something goes wrong and you start rapidly cycling it on/off.
+>
-> Note: The internet was quick to warn me that toggling power to a running AC unit could potentially cause damage to the unit.
-I'm not an expert in these matters, but for the sake of science (and because I'm a bit stubborn), I nonetheless kept looking into this option.
+> While I'm no expert in these sorts of things... for the sake of science (and because I'm a bit stubborn), I nonetheless kept looking into this option.

-Well, much to my chagrin, the unit plugs into the wall using one of those fancy NEMA 5-20P plugs, which is basically impossible to find a smart switch for!
+Alas, much to my chagrin - the unit plugs into the wall using one of those fancy NEMA 5-20P plugs, which is basically impossible to find a smart switch for!

 <p align="center">
 <img src="/blog/assets/automating-ac-nyc/NEMA_5-20P.svg.png" style="background-color: white; padding: 4px">